mprse/mbed-os/hal/rfcs/0000-spi-overhaul.md

   - reads `rx_len` symbols from the bus.
   - if `rx` is NULL then inputs are discarded.
   - if `tx` is NULL then `fill_symbol` is used instead.
+  - expects symbols types to be the closest stdint type bigger or equal to its size following the platform's endianness.
+    eg:
+    - 7bits => uint8_t
+    - 15bits => uint16_t
+    - 16bits => uint16_t
+    - 17bits => uint32_t
   - In Full-duplex mode :
     - if `rx_len` > `tx_len` then it sends `(rx_len-tx_len)` additional `fill_symbol` to the bus.
   - In Half-duplex mode :